Skip to main content

 Events and Ticketing

 2. QR code-based event check-in reduces average entry time from 12 seconds to 3 seconds compared to barcode scanning, according to deployment data from Bizzabo and Cvent.
+For venues processing 10,000+ attendees, this translates to hours of saved queue time.

 Track Every Scan with Free Analytics